semuconsulting/PyMandel/README.md

 **NB:** The very first time the program is used after installation, jit compilation and caching will delay the first plot by a couple of seconds, but thereafter the rendering should start instantly.

+**NB:** While the Numba function decorators do afford a dramatic performance improvement over standard Python, we're not in the Ultra Fractal &copy; league here.
+But, hey, it's free and open source so have fun!

 ## How To Use

 * Settings can be entered manually (or imported from a previously saved metadata file) to plot a fractal image using the specified parameters.